 If you were to ask me which games had the best storytelling, I’d instantly answer with the Uncharted series.

-The reason why should come as no surprise; the characters, motives, mystery and presentation are all beyond what’s expected in a video game.
+The reason why should come as no surprise; the characters, motives, mystery, and presentation are all beyond what’s expected in a video game.
 Nathan Drake as the main character is a deeply flawed individual.
 He’s selfish, hard-headed, and doesn’t know when to quit.
 To say he’s the hero, he’s so very, very human throughout all the games.
 What’s more, these blockbuster games tell their story in 10 hours.
-Compared to recent AAA games with playtimes of 30+, it begs the questions of quality over quantity.
+Compared to recent AAA games with playtimes of 30+, it begs the question of quality over quantity.
 These deeply relatable characters were created and put into the world with the help of Amy Hennig, a video game developer and writer.
 Hennig has been described as having nothing but humility for her status in the industry and a passion for storytelling.

 Amy Hennig is the individual I’d like to celebrate in the video game industry because of her humility and approach to being a “celebrity”.
 She doesn’t deem herself as someone who should be put on a pedestal and worshipped for her work.
 Instead, her focus is to inspire newcomers.
 She started out wanting to go into the film industry, but by chance fell in love with the work of video games.
 Her work as an artist for an Atari game allowed her to climb the ladder at EA and work on the Legacy of Kain series, before departing to work with Naughty Dog.
 There, she began work on the beloved Jak and Daxter and Uncharted series, before leaving in 2014.